mogster-sys/AffectAtlas/README.md

-# Emotion Design System
+# AffectAtlas

-A React Native app that generates complete design systems based on emotional inputs using Plutchik's Wheel of Emotions.
+A React Native app that maps emotions to beautiful design systems using Plutchik's Wheel of Emotions.
+Navigate the landscape of affect to discover the perfect visual language for your project.

 ## Security Status